PengBG/ViewAssist_Companion_App/README.md

 This is the level of audio being processed by the wake word engine (while waiting for wake word) or being sent to the Speach To Text (STT) engine when the wake word has been detected.

-You will notice on some devices that the audio level seems very low (in the 0.00xx level) and on others much higher (in the 0.xx level) when listening for the wake word.
-This is ok (is a feature of the device hardware/OEM Android config) and the wake word detection engine will work just as well. **NOTE**: The gain setting makes no difference to this level.
+You will notice on some devices that the audio level seems very low (in the 0.00x level) and on others much higher (in the 0.x level) when listening for the wake word.
+This is ok (it is a feature of the device hardware/OEM Android config) and the wake word detection engine will work just as well. **NOTE**: The gain setting makes no difference to this level.

 Once the wake word is detected, VACA switches into STT mode to stream audio over the network to HA and you will see a significant jump in the audio level (in the 1.x to 5.x range).
 This is where the auto gain function has kicked in to boost the audio level (to try and be consistent no matter the device) and improve the command interpretation by your chosen STT engine.
 The mic gain setting is in effect here.
 You should expect this level to be in the high 2.x to 3.x range with gain at 0.
 Dropping to 1.x at -10 and increasing to 4-5.x at +10.